Em-Aar/Class02---Calculator/README.md

 # Class02---Calculator

 // This calcualtor has been created without using functions.
+Package used 'prompt-sync'